Emotional Abuse, Physical Abuse, And Beyond: Types Of Domestic Violence

 If you are in a physically abusive relationship, then it's important that you get out before you are seriously injured.

 Now, it's important to back up a step and focus on something else.
 Maybe you're just not ready to leave yet.
-Maybe you're not sure that you're a victim of intimate partner violence (IPV) or you know that you are, but you believe your partner can change and will change.
-Maybe you just can't imagine leaving either because you don't know how, or you don't want to give up yet.
+Maybe you're not sure that you're a victim of intimate partner violence (IPV), or you know that you are, but you believe your partner can change and will change.
+Maybe you just can't imagine leaving either because you don't know how or you don't want to give up yet.
 That's okay, too.

 Understanding the signs of domestic violence may help convince you to stay away from an abusive partner and realize how it affects you.
 Know that there is a lot of help available when you’re ready for it.
 For you, the first step may be seeking out professional help.
 Not that there's anything wrong with you, but professional help can allow you to look at the situation objectively and see what you want to do next more clearly.

-If you're in a situation that's dangerous, getting help is important and maybe talking with someone about what you're going through and how you're feeling will help you to make a definitive choice about what to do.
+If you're in a situation that's dangerous, getting help is important, and maybe talking with someone about what you're going through and how you're feeling will help you to make a definitive choice about what to do.
 The most important thing is making sure that it's your decision.
 No one can tell you to leave or not to leave your partner (even if they think they can, it's not their choice).
-You are the one who needs to be comfortable with the decision that you make.
+You are the one who needs to be comfortable with the decisions that you make.

 Again, if you are a victim of physical abuse, it's important to get out before you are seriously hurt.
 You need to get away to get the help that you need and make sure that the other person doesn't continue to hurt you.

 Unfortunately, the truth is that someone abusive is extremely unlikely to change.
 There are a few people who can get professional help and make changes in their lives, but those changes likely won't happen during your relationship.
-The best thing that you can do is walk away, for your health and wellbeing—and even for theirs.
+The best thing that you can do is walk away for your health and wellbeing—and even for theirs.

 Seeking help and trying to make changes while you are in the relationship is nearly impossible.
 If you have a hard time walking away, talk with a professional.
 Tell yourself that it's possible that they will get the help they need, and it's possible that you will be able to return to your relationship in the future, but now is not a safe time to stay.